 Head lice are prevalent throughout the entire calendar year, however there seem to be an uplift in cases in the more humid months of the year.

-Head lice are highly infectious and an individual is more likely to pick up nits and lice in highly populated areas such as in the school yards or play groups.
-Head lice do not much care whether hair is clean or dirty, however some do say that the head lice can hold onto cleaner hair as it is not so oily – or in the world of nits and lice – slippery.
+Head lice are quickly and easily spread and an individual is more likely to pick up nits and lice in highly populated areas such as in the school yards or play groups.
+Head lice do not care whether hair is clean or dirty, however some do say that the head lice can hold onto cleaner hair as it is not so oily – or in the world of nits and lice – slippery.

 Check for head lice regularly especially during the “back to school” seasons by separating the hair and combing through.
-Using a thick, white conditioner or combing solution will actually block the louse’ spiricles making it difficult for them to breath and in turn slow the head lice down allow you to see where they are and assist in head lice removal.
+Using a thick, white conditioner or combing solution, coat the head lice to allow you to see where they are and assist in head lice removal.
 As they do crawl exceptionally fast in some cases you may find them difficult to locate.

 It's not difficult when you know how to check for head lice.
 Apply the combing solution (NitWits Combing Solution is ideal) and then work to untangle any knots which will help to make the combing a little easier.